KhaledAlrashi1/Gratitude-Companion/README.md

 ---
 ## Features

-- Engages users in meaningful conversations about gratitude.
+- The User gets to practice gratitdue through thought-provoking questions.
+- The User gets to choose a topic or an aspect of their they would like to refelct on
-- Stores conversation history for a personalized experience.
+- User gets to download their conversation history for a personalized experience.
+- User gets to choose how long the gratitude session will be
-- Responsive web interface with real-time chat capabilities.
+- The app has a responsive web interface with real-time chat capabilities.

 ---
 ## Installation